napari/napari.github.io/dev/_sources/gallery/add_grayscale_image.rst

 Display one grayscale image using the add_image API.

+.. tags:: visualization-basic

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-20
+GENERATED FROM PYTHON SOURCE LINES 9-22